keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 My friend in teacher training was right.

-Brain C. Clark and colleagues conducted a study that showed just thinking about exercise can make sure stronger.[^1]
+Brain C. Clark and colleagues conducted a study that showed just *thinking* about exercise can make us stronger.[^1]

 Clayton Mosher, author of “How to Grow Stronger Without Lifting Weights” explains,